Hays High School Introduces New CTE Programming to STEM Education Classes Press Release

 NEWS: Hays High School Introduces New CTE Programming to STEM Education Classes

 HAYS, Kan.
 (Nov.
-6, 2017) – Hays High School became the first school to integrate CTe Learning’s newly updated iVGD program earlier this fall and instructor Lindsey Hart says it has simplified her lesson planning significantly.
+6, 2017) – Hays High School became the first school to integrate CTe Learning’s newly updated iVGD (Video Game Design) program earlier this fall and instructor Lindsey Hart says it has simplified her lesson planning significantly.

 “Teaching the iVGD course has been great for me and my students,” Hart said “Having the curriculum all set up for me is amazing.
 My students have enjoyed doing a variety of hands-on lessons prior to the coding lessons.”